A writer’s most frequently asked question and the one they’re all said to dread:

 And now I’m wondering what would happen if I asked a group of Crime Writers the same question.
 Watch this space!

 So, where do I get my ideas from?
-Apart from Writer’s Forum Ideas’ Store, of course?
 The answer is: everywhere.
 Friends, neighbours, family, the supermarket, the pub.
 I’m a people watcher and an eavesdropper.
 Two important attributes for a writer – even though my family insist I’m just plain nosy.
+And if you want proof of that, check out my short story collection Selling My Grandmother.